-Did you know the last major adoption wave for financial management and accounting software dates back to the late 1980s, following the shift to Microsoft Windows.
+You know your accounting software needs updating if the last major adoption wave for financial management and accounting software dated back to the late 1980s, following the shift to Microsoft Windows.
 Every major financial software package today arose from this transition.
 QuickBooks, Microsoft Dynamics, SAP, and Oracle all pre-date the Internet.
 The problem with these systems is that they were never designed for today’s always-on, always-connected, always working world.
 Instead of being able to configure your system on the fly, you have to pay for costly, permanent customizations.
 As a result, you find yourself held back by vendor lock-in.
 This lack of flexibility also makes it difficult to get the reports you need, with the right information at the right time.
 This is precisely why so many companies are trapped in the past, struggling with old fashioned, outdated financial management and accounting software packages.
 The fallout from using one of these older systems includes spiraling overhead costs, functional limitations, and unnecessary risks.
 What’s more, there’s a cost to not being able to gain real-time visibility into your organization’s financial and operational KPIs.

 It’s the cost of having your competitors make faster, better decisions than you.